White Clouds Wilderness Idaho

-Last summer I made my first trip in the White Clouds.
+Last summer I made my first trip to the White Clouds.
 The core area of the range most popular with hikers has two sections.
 In the south is the Boulder Chain Lakes area, which sees more visitors.
 In the north is the Big Boulder Lakes Basin, my destination for this trip.
 Both areas can be combined into one long multi-day trip.
-However, there are a few difficult cross country sections with steep climbs, exposure, and difficult route finding.
+However, there are a few difficult cross-country sections with steep climbs, exposure, and difficult route finding.
 This makes a loop route more than the average backpacker is willing to attempt.

 White Clouds Wilderness #68980

-The last mile or two is pretty narrow with a steep drop off.
+The last mile or two is pretty narrow with a steep drop-off.
 Keep a sharp eye out for oncoming vehicles since backing up to the nearest pullout would not be pleasant.
 There is a large parking area at the road end near Livingston Mill, elevation 7200′.

 My destination on the first day was Walker Lake.
 It’s about 7 miles with 2200′ of elevation gain on a good trail.
 After the first two multi-use miles the trail splits, the left continues to Boulder Chain Lakes and the right climbs to Walker and Big Boulder Lakes.
-It is possible to continue in one day to the scenic subalpine basin above Walker Lake, however the remaining two miles is just a faint route over and through swamps and boulders.
+It is possible to continue in one day to the scenic subalpine basin above Walker Lake, however, the remaining two miles is just a faint route over and through swamps and boulders.
 Walker Lake was good enough for me, even though it had limited views and camping spots.

 Sheep Lake #68893